What makes Taylor dancers special?

 Why do we tour around the world?

-You can see our schedule of performances HERE, but touring is a part of our history at the Taylor Foundation and modern dance as a whole.
-In fact, modern dance pioneers Isadora Duncan, Lois Fuller, and Ruth St. Denis (among many others) traveled the world performing in salons and intimate venues to bring their approach to dance making to audiences in America, Europe, and beyond.
+You can see our schedule of performances HERE.
+Touring is a part of our history at the Taylor Foundation and modern dance as a whole.
+In fact, modern dance pioneers Isadora Duncan, Loi Fuller, and Ruth St. Denis (among many others) traveled the world performing in salons and intimate venues to bring their approach to dance making to audiences in America, Europe, and beyond.
 It was this dedication to performing for audiences around the world that catapulted modern dance to become the institution it is today.

 We remain dedicated to touring for its role in reaching audiences around the world; building the performance skills of the artists; and sustaining the relationships between the artists which is essential to the success of our repertory.
 Mr. Taylor worked tirelessly to bring his work to the world – even until his last year – and we intend to do the same.